How to Stop Being Toxic in a Relationship

 The chances are that there is a communication gap between you and your partner.

-And as a consequence, this ensued fight, and you started to become negative about it and handled the situation rather impatiently.
+As a consequence, this ensued into a fight, and you started to become negative about it and handled the situation rather impatiently.
 This caused you to become a toxic person.

 -